Staff Augmentation vs. Consulting: What’s the Big Difference?

-It’s important to understand both options when seeking outside expertise.
+It’s important to understand differences Between Staff Augmentation and Consulting both options when seeking outside expertise.
 Consulting and augmentation services have many similarities, but they also have distinct differences that may affect your business more than you think.
 The best way to decide which one is right for your company is by reviewing your specific needs, budget and goals.

 Staff augmentation is when you hire a temporary worker to fill in for an employee who is out on leave or simply needs some extra help with a project.
 Consulting is when you hire an external company that provides expertise in a particular field, like marketing or finance.